fletchjp/MERG-Arduino-Software/VSCODE.md

 At the moment I have solutions to one problem on branches "avr-gcc" which are not yet merged.

+## DECISION

+I have decided to stop using VSCODE and to delete it from my computer.
+This is because I have limited space on the C:\ drive and it uses too much memory which cannot be moved to the E:\ drive.

+I have not deleted the configuration files as I could be able to use it again on another computer with more C:\ space.

 ## Problems, some solved and some not.

  I have been having some strange errors.
 One of them looks like this: